 The blame game is the corrosive outcome of what happens when the dynamics of parent-child and chore wars exhaust both spouses, leaving them simmering in perpetual resentment.

 The non-ADHD partner blames her ADHD partner for her unhappiness, justifying that his refusal to acknowledge his ADHD or his ineptitude in treating it has caused their issues.
-The destructive element of the blame game is that the more she blames him, the more his behaviour reinforces her judgement on him, and she begins to believe things will never change.
+The destructive element of the blame game is that the more she blames him, the more his behavior reinforces her judgement on him, and she begins to believe things will never change.

 She blames him for her unhappiness.
 He blames her for being so angry and controlling.
 So long as either person is partaking in the blame game, nobody will get anywhere, because the core issue is not being investigated and dealt with.